 11. Save your video.
 Once you end the broadcast you will be prompted to save it to your camera on your device.
 Now you have the ability to modify the broadcast.
 You can change the description, change privacy settings or delete.

 That was pretty effortless!
-Now you have a awesome new platform to promote your restaurant.
+Now you have an awesome new platform to promote your restaurant.
 Consider using a broadcast to promote anything that is new and upcoming at your restaurant.
 Facebook Live has been shown to originate 10 times more comment interaction than a standard video.
 Nothing will replace the written word and you should still use Facebook the traditional way by posting specials and events.

 Use your Facebook broadcasting capabilities to invite followers to join you live.
 Visually enticing your customer is a great way to keep customers engaged and interested in your establishment.
 Start by showcasing your chef preparing his latest creations live and perhaps giving customers advice on creating their own gourmet meal.
-Giving your customers visual access to your specials gives that sensory connection that you would not have with a mere narrative description.
+Giving your customers visual access to your specials gives that sensory connection that you would not have with mere narrative description.
 Feature a member of your bartending staff preparing the latest drink special or why not broadcast a live stream from a special event being held at your restaurant?
 Can you think of a better way to get customers involved than seeing the fun and excitement surrounding the event?

 Because streaming live also gives you the opportunity for questions and answers, you as a business owner can gain a better understanding of what is of interest to your audience.
-You will also receive immediate feedback and will be able to observe reactions of the viewers and how they process the information you are presenting.
+You will also receive immediate feedback and will be able to observe the reactions of the viewers and how they process the information you are presenting.
 Thus you will be able to structure the information to their likes and interests.

 By incorporating Facebook Live into your marketing strategy you are creating a limitless means to reach your audience.
 It is only bounded by the limits of your imagination.